dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 title: DuckDB_% Metadata Functions
 ---

-DuckDB offers a collection of table functions that provide metadata about the current database.
+DataMiner offers a collection of table functions that provide metadata about the current database.
 These functions reside in the `main` schema and their names are prefixed with `duckdb_`.

 The resultset returned by a `duckdb_` table function may be used just like an ordinary table or view.
 For example, you can use a `duckdb_` function call in the `FROM` clause of a `SELECT` statement, and you may refer to the columns of its returned resultset elsewhere in the statement, for example in the `WHERE` clause.